SWC-Advanced-Microscopy/BakingTray/readme.md

 ### What is it?
 BakingTray is an open source [MATLAB](http://www.mathworks.com/)-based  serial section 2-photon imaging system inspired by the [TeraVoxel](https://github.com/TeravoxelTwoPhotonTomography) project ([Economo et al](https://elifesciences.org/articles/10566)).
+The software is for research and development purposes.
 BakingTray is not scanning software: it is a wrapper around the [ScanImage](https://vidriotechnologies.com/) [API](https://github.com/tenss/ScanImageAPI_Examples).

 ### Who is it for?